AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 # 5. Two Kindred Topics.

+## Gospel Preached to the Dead.

 The early Christian church almost, if not quite, universally believed that Christ made proclamation of the Gospel to the dead in Hades.

-Says **Huidekoper**; \"In the Second and Third Centuries every branch and division of Christians believed that Christ preached to the departed.\"[^147]
+Says Huidekoper; \"In the Second and Third Centuries every branch and division of Christians believed that Christ preached to the departed.\"[^147]

-**Dietelmaier** declares[^148] this doctrine was believed by all Christians.
+Dietelmaier declares[^148] this doctrine was believed by all Christians.
 Of course, if souls were placed where their doom was irretrievable salvation would not be offered to them; whence it follows that the early Christians believed in post-mortem probation.

-**Allin** says that \"some writers teach that the apostles also preached in Hades.
+Allin says that \"some writers teach that the apostles also preached in Hades.
 Some say that the Blessed Virgin did the same.
 Some even say that Simeon went before Christ to Hades.\"

 All these testimonies go to show that the earliest of the fathers did not regard the grave as the deadline which the love of God could not